4 Steps to Overcome Limiting Beliefs + Free PDF

 There’s something psychologist call Learned Helplessness that directly relates to your limiting beliefs.
 Learned helplessness occurs when a person has repeatedly been subject to averse situations beyond their control, and eventually accepts that they are powerless and stops trying to escape the situation, even when they are eventually given an opportunity to leave.

 You have probably observed this behavior in other people before and been frustrated that someone you cared about seemed unwilling to get themselves out of a difficult or bad situation.
 Even though you could clearly see the solution, that person could not.
-Helplessness becomes a limiting belief.
+Helplessness becomes a limiting self belief.

 When I learned this term suddenly so many things about my life made sense.